pippinbarr/cart253-2019/modules/debugging-the-javascript-console/debugging-the-javascript-console.md

 - You will notice that when you write programs they don't work
 - You will notice this happens all the time
-- You will notice that the default state of a program is: not working
+- You will notice that the default state of a program is: "not working"
-- And if it's working its default state is: not doing what you wanted
+- And if it's "working" its default state is: "not the way you wanted"

 --